That-Dev-Girl-Sites/jhalabi.com/_posts/2023-04-14-git-reversions-by-tag.md

 git revert BuggyCommit
 ```

 This will create a reversion commit for everything that was part of the commit tagged `BuggyCommit`.
-In order to get this all into `main`, we need to force oa push of this reversion.
+In order to get this all into `main`, we need to force a push of this reversion.

 ```
 git push origin +main